June 16, 2023

 Video Presentation Deadline

-We invite researchers to submit their recent work on the topic in the intersection of Artificial Intelligence (AI) and Humanitarian Assistance and Disaster Recovery (HADR) problems to be featured at our workshop co-located with NeurIPS 2022.
-This year, we are opening three calls: papers, retrospectives, and demonstrations.
+We invite researchers to submit their recent work on the topic in the intersection of Artificial Intelligence (AI) and Humanitarian Assistance and Disaster Recovery (HADR) problems to be featured at our workshop at ICCV 2023 in Paris, France.
+This year, AI + HADR is archival and accepted submissions will be published with the Proceedings of ICCV 2023

 1. Call for Papers

-We highly encourage work with clear applications to any of a variety of humanitarian and disaster response issues, including, but not limited to, search and rescue robotics, computer vision for damage assessment, motion planning in obstructed roads, response to the COVID-19 pandemic, disinformation management on social media, and much more.
+We highly encourage work with clear applications to any of a variety of humanitarian and disaster response issues, including, but not limited to, search and rescue robotics, computer vision for damage assessment, motion planning in obstructed roads, Earth-observation for natural disaster prevention and response, machine learning for weather and natural disaster forecasts, alert and disinformation management on social media, and in particular this year response to conflicts (e.g. Ukraine-Russia), response to pandemics (e.g. COVID-19), monitoring and response of earthquakes (e.g. Turkey-Syria), and much more.

 Paper Submission Format